philcryer/kontrola/README.md

 _/kɔnˈtrɔ.la/ - inspection (the act of examining something, often closely) [Polish]_ (<a href="https://commons.wikimedia.org/wiki/File:Pl-kontrola.ogg?embedplayer=yes">audio</a>)

 A script that uses nmap to sweep a subnet looking for ports with SSL certs, then querying those certs to discover upcoming expiration dates.
+Besides discovery, it can also do more traditional tracking using a host based file that you provide.
+See usage for an example configuration.

 ## Motivation